-Fiber-reinforced polymer composite (FRPC) materials are commonly used in lightweight structures within aerospace, automotive, and marine industries due to their high strength-to-weight ratios, excellent corrosion resistance, and thermal stability.
-Woven fabric composites, a type of FRPC, are formed by weaving or interlacing warp and weft fiber bundles.
-Possible combinations of weave patterns and choices of materials for warp/weft fiber bundles present a promising yet challenging question about how they could influence corresponding mechanical properties, primarily in the normal and shear directions.
+Woven composites are stiff composites comprising woven fabrics with high-strength fibers like Carbon, glass, Aramid, etc., reinforced within polymers.
+These composites have drawn significant interest in recent years due to their tunable mechanical properties, high strength-to-weight ratio, high production rate, and structural durability\cite{long2005design}.
+Due to these significant advantages, textile composites have been used in the aerospace, sporting, automotive, and marine industries.
 To better understand woven composites, many researchers have been focusing on exploring the mechanical properties of woven composites.
 Research to find woven composite's mechanical properties largely relies on analytical representation or numerical analysis like Finite Element Analysis (FEA).
 Research to understand woven composite first focuses on the analytical representation of the woven composite model.
-Naik et al.\cite{naik1992prediction} utilize a shape function to define the woven fabric geometry by considering actual strand cross-section geometry, the possible gap between adjacent strands, and undulation and continuity of strands along the warp and fill directions.
-Jiang et al.\cite{jiang2006investigation} present a three-dimensional representative volume-element model to study the micromechanical behavior of woven fabric composites.
-The model has been shown to agree with published experimental data very well.
-Moreover, the relationship between geometric parameters and the macro mechanical behavior of the composites can be obtained from the model.
-Khan et al.\cite{khan2017finite} propose a simplified mathematical micromechanics model for calculating the mechanical properties of the plain weave composite using FEA.
-The new model considers geometric parameters like yarn undulation and interactions between warp and fills tows to help generate an FEA mesh close to the actual fabric.
+Naik et al.\cite{naik1992prediction} proposed a shape function to define the woven fabric geometry by considering the actual strand cross-section geometry, the possible gap between adjacent strands, and the undulation and continuity of strands along the warp and weft directions.
+Jiang et al.\cite{jiang2006investigation} presented a three-dimensional representative volume-element model to study the micromechanical behavior of woven fabric composites; the model displayed a good agreement with the published experimental.
+Moreover, the relationship between geometric parameters and the macromechanical behavior of the composites could be obtained from the proposed model.
+Khan et al.\cite{khan2017finite} proposed a simplified mathematical micromechanics model for calculating the mechanical properties of plain weave composites using FEA.
+The proposed model considered geometry close to the actual fabric by utilizing geometric parameters like yarn undulations and interactions between warp and weft tows.
 Although the analytical approach is computationally efficient, it cannot accurately represent the model's complexity and mechanical responses.
-Thus several researchers focus on utilizing FEA to analyze the woven composite models numerically.
+Thus, several researchers focus on utilizing FEA to analyze the woven composite models numerically.
 Ishikawa et al.\cite{ishikawa1983one} conduct the one-dimensional micromechanical analysis on the woven composite to derive the upper and lower bounds of stiffness and compliance constants.
 The result is further validated with 2D FEA.
 Whitcomb et al.\cite{whitcomb1991three,whitcomb1994macro,whitcomb1995boundary} utilize FEA to analyze the three-dimensional stress of plain woven composite and the boundary effect of woven composites.
-Gowayed et al.\cite{gowayed2013types} present different types of fiber and fiber arrangements in fiber-reinforced polymer woven fabrics.
+Gowayed et al.\cite{gowayed2013types} presented different types of fiber and fiber arrangements in fiber-reinforced polymer woven fabrics.
 The impact of fiber assembling into yarns and fabrics is also discussed in the paper.
-Dong et al.\cite{dong2016experimental} utilize experimental and Finite Element analysis to find the thermal conductivity of the plain weave composite and further compared the conductive behavior with unidirectional lamina.
-These methods have shown the great power of FEA in analyzing woven composite models by including much more geometric complexity than the analytical approach.
+Dong et al.\cite{dong2016experimental} utilize experimental and Finite Element analysis to find the plain weave composite's thermal conductivity and further compare the conductive behavior with unidirectional lamina.
+These methods have shown the power of FEA in analyzing woven composite models by including much more geometric complexity than the analytical approach.
 However, using FEA to explore the mechanical properties of the woven composite is time-consuming as each woven model needs to be solved numerically.
 The time consumption is even more for optimizing the weave patterns for specified properties.